Updated: Mar 9, 2022

 2. add the garlic, curry powder, scotch bonnet and thyme and fry until the spices are browned and fragrant.

-3. stir in the tomatoes, salt and water and cook down until the tomatoes are soft, then add the squash, carrots and beans.
+3. stir in the tomatoes, salt and water and cook down until the tomatoes are soft, then add the squash, potatoes, carrots and beans.

 4. slice the okra and add to the pot. stir everything together and fry for about a minute